All Episodes

 It's completely unheard of.

-And and didn't they not even, you know, they didn't even do final walks of the event or even start prepping until just before.
+And didn't they not even, you know, they didn't even do final walks of the event or even start prepping until just before.

-I mean, to not come up with some sort of plan after everything is set and situated and you have an out idea of the layout and the vantage points uh of such a venue, I mean, is absolutely ridiculous.
+I mean, to not come up with some sort of plan after everything is set and situated and you have an idea of the layout and the vantage point of such a venue.

-Yeah, and the local police officers even said it was unheard of for them to not do that walkthrough or not have that meeting.
+And the local police officers even said it was unheard of for them to not do that walkthrough or not have that meeting.

 We continue.

-All records concerning the US, excuse me, the use of U.S. government funds to provide security and or any other services to President Trump and any companions during his travel and campaign event, all records related to the number of Secret Service agents and personnel and the identity of those individuals who approved the security plan for the event.
+All records concerning the U.S., excuse me, the use of U.S. government funds to provide security and or any other services to President Trump and any companions during his travel and campaign event.

-Obviously, you're being kind.
+Obviously, you're behaving.

 I mean, she gave vague.